rlpacheco/abseff_R/README.md

 N5 = total number of participants on control group

-*Example (3)*:
+*Example (2)*:

 . **abseff_or**(1.57, 1.31, 1.87, 14, 100)

 *Display*:

-point absolute effect = 204

-lower_limit absolute effect = 176

-upper_limit absolute effect = 233
+"Base 1000"
+"The baseline risk with control group is 140 per 1000" "The anticipated absolute effects is 204 per 1000 (95% CI = 176 to 233 )."
+"The absolute risk difference is  64 per 1000 (95% CI = 36 to 93 )."
+""
+"Base 100"
+"The baseline risk with control group is  14 per 100" "The anticipated absolute effects is 20 per 100 (95% CI = 18 to 23 )."
+"The absolute risk difference is  6 per 100 (95% CI = 4 to 9 )."

 *Explanation*:

 This example is calculating the absolute effects on base 1000 for a odds ratio of 1.57 (95% CI of 1.31 to 1.87) considering a control risk of 14/100.

-*Example (4)*:

-. **abseff_or100**(1.57, 1.31, 1.87, 14, 100)

-*Display*:

-point absolute effect = 20

-lower_limit absolute effect = 18

-upper_limit absolute effect = 23

-*Explanation*:

-This example is calculating the absolute effects on base 100 for a odds ratio of 1.57 (95% CI of 1.31 to 1.87) considering a control risk of 14/100.
+The display also presents the results on base 100.

 3) **Absolute effect based on hazard ratios**